stormchaserroleplaying/stormchaserRPG/Spells/5/Transmutation/index.md

 When cast using 6 mana the following apply:
 The spell functions as above with the following exceptions:

 You transform into a medium-sized elemental.
+The damage for your natural unarmed [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) increases by 1dM, +2dM total.

 *Air Elemental.* As above except that you gain a +4 bonus to your Dexterity score and a +3 natural DR bonus.<br>
 *Earth Elemental.* As above except that you gain a +4 bonus to your Strength score and a +5 natural DR bonus.<br>